CNC-Online-TechSupportGuides/Guides/network-troubleshooting-guide.en.md

 The games supported by our service are:

-* Command & Conquer: Generals
+* Command & Conquer: Generals (CCG)
-* Command & Conquer: Generals: Zero Hour
+* Command & Conquer: Generals: Zero Hour (ZH)
-* Command & Conquer 3: Tiberium Wars
+* Command & Conquer 3: Tiberium Wars (TW)
-* Command & Conquer 3: Kane's Wrath
+* Command & Conquer 3: Kane's Wrath (KW)
-* Command & Conquer: Red Alert 3
+* Command & Conquer: Red Alert 3 (RA3)

-These titles may henceforth be referred to by the acronyms `CCG`, `ZH`, `TW`, `KW`, and `RA3` respectively.
+The acronyms, denoted inside parentheses in front of each game's name, are usually used to refer to the games in our community and this text might also make use of them from time to time.

 The very first thing you need to make sure of is that our client, Tacitus, is correctly installed (you can do this by following the installation guide provided here).
 A very important note is that Generals and Zero Hour *DO NOT* use the Tacitus client for their online functionality.
 For them you have to use the utility called **Gentool**.

-It is noteworthy that most of the online connectivity guides out there are either dated (e.g. advising people to hook the game which is the process used by the old C&C Online Launcher that got replaced with Tacitus) or just plain wrong (e.g. advising people to forward ports that are not used by the game).
+Keep in mind that most of the online connectivity guides out there are either dated (e.g. advising people to hook the game which is the process used by the old C&C Online Launcher that got replaced with Tacitus) or just plain wrong (e.g. advising people to forward ports that are not used by the game).
 So it is important to start with a clean slate, and follow the instructions provided here to maximize your chance of success in troubleshooting.

 ### IPv4 Requirement, Carrier-Grade NAT (CG-NAT) and P2P Connectivity